Posted on Leave a comment

 🌱 Aerial Parts & Mixed Material

-• Method: Low, controlled warmth when needed
+• Method: Low, controlled warmth when necessary

 • Temperature: ~120–130°F (49–54°C)